This guide outlines the key facts you need to know about furlough leave

 Q: Our employee says he has been told for the third time to self-isolate under test and trace; should we ask for proof?
 Should we ask him to take the time as annual leave?

 Some employees may be told to self-isolate multiple times under track and trace.
 Three consecutive requests is likely to be relatively unusual, however, precautionary self-isolation may happen more than once.
-Exposure to different people with COVID-19 will increase as lockdown lifts.
-Some workplaces, local areas, families or friendship groups may have individuals who are infected and in such localised outbreaks, employees are more likely to have been exposed to someone who is infected.
+Some workplaces, local areas, families or friendship groups may have individuals who are infected and in localised outbreaks, employees are more likely to have been exposed to someone who is infected.

 The test and trace service notification confirming someone must self-isolate, can be shown to employers.
 In the vast majority of cases employers can accept employees' confirmation of having been advised to self-isolate or the test and trace notification.
-If the employer has reason to mistrust the employee then the employer could ask for further evidence – for instance, screenshots from the tracing app notification, once this part of the scheme becomes operational.
+If the employer has reason to mistrust the employee then the employer could ask for further evidence – for instance, screenshots from the tracing app notification.

 An employee on one or more self-isolations can take annual leave rather than SSP if they wish.
-The Government have confirmed this.
+The government have confirmed this.
 Although the employer can offer this as an option the employee should freely choose to do this.
-Employers may also offer to pay salary as normal or find tasks for the employee to do it home provided the employee has no symptoms.
+Employers may also offer to pay salary as normal or find tasks for the employee to do at home provided the employee has no symptoms.

 Q: We have casual staff and those on zero hours contracts who have been told to self-isolate by the test and trace service; what should we do about pay?